What Is the Difference Between Hyperglycemia and Hypoglycemia?

 Severe Complications from Hyperglycemia

-Very high blood glucose levels can also lead to the following acute, life-threatening conditions, both of which require immediate medical attention:
+Very high blood glucose levels can also lead to the acute, life-threatening conditions, diabetic ketoacidosis (DKA) or hyperosmolar hyperglycemic syndrome (HHS), which require immediate medical attention.

 - Hyperglycemia (250 mg/dL or greater)